+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-When you are shooting crowd shots, focusing becomes a little easier because you are shooting with wide angle lens, so you will have a ton of depth of field to work with.
-I usually stop my wide angle lens down to F5.6 and I know that almost everything will be in focus with the lens
+When you are shooting crowd shots, focusing becomes a little easier because you are shooting with a wide angle lens, so you will have a ton of depth of field to work with.
+I usually stop my wide-angle lens down to F5.6 and I know that almost everything will be in focus with the lens

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-Shooting crowd shots with autofocus are usually easy as you are using a wide angle lens and F-stop of around f5.6 to f8.
+Shooting crowd shots with autofocus is usually easy as you are using a wide-angle lens and F-stop of around f5.6 to f8.
 So usually you can focus on any part of a person in the crowd and shoot.
-These are the easy type of shots to get in a show and should be no problem for any photographer.
+These are the easy types of shots to get in a show and should be no problem for any photographer.

-But you go to remember the effect of focal length has on depth of field.
-The wider the lens, the more depth of field that you have but conversely, the longer the lens, the less depth of field that you will have.
-So when shooting with your long lenses remember that you got to be careful with your focusing.
-When I am shooting with my 600mm lens, even at F8, I still don’t have a lot of depth of field and my focusing has to be spot on.
+But you have to remember the effect focal length has on depth of field.
+The wider the lens, the more depth of field you have, but conversely, the longer the lens, the less depth of field you will have.
+So, when shooting with your long lenses, remember that you need to be careful with your focusing.
+When I am shooting with my 600mm lens, even at F8, I still don’t have a lot of depth of field, and my focusing has to be spot on.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-This was shot at 600mm at f11 from the front or house.
-When shooting with such a long lens, depth of field really does become our enemy.
+This was shot at 600mm at f11 from the front of the stage(soundboard).
+When shooting with such a long lens, depth of field does become our enemy.
 I started shooting the shoots at F6.3 but the depth of field meant that If I had his face in focus, his hands were out of focus.
 I had to stop down to F11 to get the shot I wanted.

 Remember that practice makes perfect.
 You should always be practicing your technique, especially your focusing.
-A lot of old-time photographers who grow up and used manual focus lens are absolutely brilliant with their cameras auto-focus settings.
-They understand the depth of field and where to focus, it has become an instinct with them because they practiced the art for so long.
-It is one of the reasons that I shoot a lot of manual focus lens with my film cameras.
+Many older photographers who grew up using manual focus lenses are absolutely brilliant with their cameras’ autofocus settings.
+They understand depth of field and where to focus; it has become an instinct for them because they practiced the art for so long.
+This is one of the reasons that I shoot a lot with manual focus lenses on my film cameras.
 Taking great photos is more than just pushing a button.
 Always remember that.

 Shaun.